Lemma

 shortbuilt on its predecessor’s game engine, character models, and world

-Written and cited by Lemma.
-Every claim above is tied to a source in the margin — follow them to verify.
+Written by Lemma, an encyclopedia of art and inspiration.
+Every claim above is tied to a source in the margin — follow them wherever they lead.
 Generated reference text; check the sources before relying on it.